-Now that we can actually be near our nearest and dearest again I find myself quietly basking in the warmth of company.
+Now that lockdown is over and we can actually be near our nearest and dearest again, I find myself quietly basking in the warmth of company.
 Having been so isolated from real conversation – the kind that lasts all afternoon – I’m fully absorbed in other people’s stories.
 I’m hungry for all the little incidental details and reflections that were lost from the scheduled formality of video calls.
 The reason I’m listening more is partly selfish – it’s an all-inclusive holiday from my own thoughts.

 But as we amble through topics big and small, I’ve noticed something else.
 A new instinct has developed – we seem to be letting the other person finish talking before speaking ourselves.
 We’ve had to learn that skill as we work and live on Zoom: it’s just about impossible to have a conversation otherwise.
 Perhaps something good can come from an eternity of video calls after all.